 UNDER PENALTY OF PERJURY, I DECLARE THAT I HAVE READ THE FOREGOING APPLICATION AND OATH AND THAT THE FACTS STATES THEREIN ARE TRUE.
 I accept the office of Notary Public, State of Florida.

 Possible notary misconduct may be reported by filing a formal complaint with the Governor’s office.
 Any breach in a notary’s authorized duties can result in substantial loss, and the appropriate disciplinary action should be just as swift.

 How to Spot a Fake Florida ID

-- Real Florida IDs are smooth, have uniform edges, and are one complete plastic surface
+- Real Florida IDs are smooth, have uniform edges, and are one complete plastic surface.

-Make sure the standard Florida security features are present.
+Florida security features should always be present.

 - Real Florida IDs have a “ghost photograph” located in the bottom right of the ID.
 The “ghost photograph” is essentially a faded copy of the main ID picture.
 Another prominent security feature that will be present are the holograms located on the surface.

 - Fake Florida IDs may not have a “ghost photograph” or may not include holograms on their surface.
 While these are easily detectable, be aware that holograms can be faked.
 One way to tell if a hologram is fake is to check for air pockets in the layer between the hologram and the ID surface.

 It is difficult to replicate the “R” in “EXPIRES” located on the front of the ID.

 - Real Florida IDs have an altered ‘R’ in ‘EXPIRES’ – the bottom right leg of the ‘R’ is cut off.